davidtchiu/davidtchiu.github.io/teaching/cs261/hwk5.melody/index.md

 - Upload all the files ending in `.java` from your project folder.

 - Click "Submit Assignment" again to upload it.

-#### Credits

-Based on a previous lab by Professor Henry Walker, Grinnell College.

-#### Lab Attendance Policies

-Attendance is required for lab.
-Unexcused absence = no credit even if you turned in the lab.
-Unexcused tardiness = half credit.